 E-Safety at West Rise Infant School.

 Computer networks are an important aspect of information, communication and technology education.
-We believe that the Internet However, all connectable technology can present possible risks to the spiritual, moral, and social development and potentially the safety of children.
+However, all connectable technology can present possible risks to the spiritual, moral, and social development and potentially the safety of children.

 At West Rise Community Infant School we take this duty seriously, all staff are taught safe practices as part of induction and during child protection training and updates.